Skip to content

 This is one of the most overlooked truths in first-time practice buying.

-Buyers often chase the biggest office, the flashiest numbers, or the most obvious upside.
+Buyers are often drawn to the biggest office, the flashiest numbers, or the most obvious upside.
 But ease has real value, especially for a first-time owner.

 An “easy” practice is not lazy or weak.
 It usually means a stable team, predictable systems, modest but reliable profit, a low-drama culture, a manageable pace, good retention, clean workflows, and a straightforward transition.

 That kind of practice often preserves value better under new ownership.
-It is less likely to implode.
-It is less likely to punish the buyer for learning on the job.
-And it may outperform a larger, more chaotic office simply because it is easier to keep healthy.
+They are typically less likely to implode during transitions and less likely to overwhelm a buyer who is learning on the job.
+And in some cases, it may outperform a larger, more chaotic office simply because it is easier to keep healthy.

 Sometimes, the most valuable practice is the easiest one to keep healthy.